RCCG: Muslim Man Defends Pastor Adeboye's N10 Billion Request from Church Members, Gives Reasons

 In a Facebook post on Sunday, August 10, Ibrahim said he could not understand why people criticised Pastor Adeboye for calling for the N10 billion donations.

-While he erroneously said the video of Pastor Adeboye asking for the donation was old, he wondered whether it is not a virtuous act to donate to the cause of God, adding that the preacher did not force anyone.
+While he erroneously said the video of Pastor Adeboye asking for the donation was old, he wondered whether it was not a virtuous act to donate to the cause of God, adding that the preacher did not force anyone.

 Ibrahim stated that he would donate the same amount or more if his mosque had such a need and he had the financial means.